WGSL-Specific Functionalities

 Write-only Textures

-Many image formats supported by WebGPU can only be accessed in compute shader as a write-only image.
-Use WTexture2D type (similar to RWTexture2D) to write to an image when possible.
+Many image formats supported by WebGPU can only be accessed in a compute shader as a write-only image.
+Use the WTexture2D type (similar to RWTexture2D) to write to an image when possible.
 The write-only texture types are also supported when targeting HLSL/GLSL/SPIR-V/Metal and CUDA.

 Pointers